w3c/wai-mobile/index.md

     with mobile devices.

-WAI's Education and Outreach Working Group (EOWG) is developing a **Mobile Accessbility Introduction** with guidance for designers and developers.
+WAI's Education and Outreach Working Group (EOWG) is developing a **Mobile Accessibility Introduction** with guidance for designers and developers.
 We expect it to be completed in late 2019.

 **W3C addresses mobile accessibility.** WAI ensures that the core W3C